campanam/rubyCorrSieve/README.md

 ## Installation and Compatibility
 rubyCorrSieve is compatible with Windows, Linux, and UNIX (including macOS) operating systems. rubyCorrSieve requires the Ruby interpreter.
 Installation files are available at www.ruby-lang.org/en/downloads.
 Install the appropriate interpreter for your operating system.

 Clone this repository to your system.
-Using a Linux/UNIX command line this can be performed using `git`.:
+Using a Linux/UNIX command line this can be performed using `git`:
 `git clone https://github.com/campanam/rubyCorrSieve`

 You may need to make the CorrSieve-1.7-0.rb file executable.
 On Linux/UNIX, enter:
 `chmod +x rubyCorrSieve/*.rb`

 Move the CorrSieve-1.7-0.rb executable and LICENSE file to your chosen execution directory.